corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
+* 1.0.1 Bugfixes
-* 1.0.1 Prevent confusing initial event description complaining about lack of synth rights when the empire does in fact have synth rights
+    * Prevent confusing initial event description complaining about lack of synth rights when the empire does in fact have synth rights
+    * Machine empires won't get a Machine World opinion because they integrate it (debuffs suck)
+    * Don't add duplicate modifiers to Machine Worlds

 ## Source Code